Next Start

 Yes, if there are mechanic jobs available for your ship date!
 Mechanics are crucial to the Army’s success, as they ensure the vehicles used for transport and combat are in working condition.

-Yes, the military counts on a variety of mechanics to maintain, service, repair, and troubleshoot their specialty vehicles.
+Yes, Yes, the Army counts on a variety of mechanics to maintain, service, repair and troubleshoot their specialty vehicles.

 Train to Become a Mechanic at UTI

-The Automotive Technology and Diesel Technology programs offered at UTI can help prepare students for careers as mechanics, including in the military.
-You can graduate from the Automotive or Diesel programs in less than a year7 ready to serve in the military with in-demand skills.
+The Automotive Technology and Diesel Technology programs offered at UTI can help prepare students for careers as Army mechanics.
+You can graduate from the automotive or diesel programs in less than a year with in-demand skills that will help you serve as a mechanic in the military.7

 UTI Campuses That Offer Automotive Technician Training